MathisWellmann/reservoir_computer/README.md

 - benchmark chaotic dynamical systems
 - implement lyapunov time for analysis purposes
 - Make error measure generic and add MAE as well as RMSE, which already exists
-- Add all fields to all Cargo.toml files
 - Add prediction plot to this README

 ### Contributions